Blue Bell, PA

 Dental crowns are used to strengthen and improve the shape, size or color of teeth.
-They can support broken or weak teeth or those with large fillings; provide a smooth, strong, attractively contoured surface for stained, misshapen or otherwise abnormal teeth; and aid in the implantation of bridges and other implants.
+They can support broken or weak teeth or those with large dental fillings; provide a smooth, strong, attractively contoured surface for stained, misshapen or otherwise abnormal teeth; and aid in the implantation of dental bridges and other dental implants.

 Having to visit your dentist’s practice can be a stressful experience for some people.
 We understand that.
 The more that you are informed about a procedure, the less hesitant you will be to get it done.
 In order to help our patients understand the options they have regarding the care of their mouths, we like to inform them about these procedures here at Cramer Dental.
 There are some similarities between a root canal and a crown.
 Having some knowledge about the differences between the two will help you decide which one is right for you.